-Sample Messaging: IPSC has developed the following sample messaging for use on your social media channels.
-The plan is primarily designed for Facebook and LinkedIn, with the ability to be altered for use on Twitter, Instagram, and other platforms.
+Sample Messaging: The plan is designed for Facebook and LinkedIn, with the ability to be altered for use on Twitter, Instagram, and other platforms.
 An image is also included in the toolkit that corresponds to each sample message.
-Click on "Download Image" under each
+Click on "Download Image" under each picture and right click on image in browser to "Save picture as."

 Message: Have you heard of sepsis?
-Only 65% have, according to the Sepsis Alliance.
+According to a 2021 Sepsis Alliance survey only 65% have.
 And while awareness is growing, many who have heard of sepsis still don't know what it means.